matthewpdias/dockali/README.md

 ## Support & Feature request
 If you want to add something, feel free to submit a PR.
 I will not accept any PR's that change docker images or download anything I am unsure about.
 I don't want to put my name on anything that I'm not sure about.
 You can always [fork](https://github.com/matthewpdias/dockali#fork-destination-box) if you want to add something custom that I don't accept.

-If you have a feature request, you can ping me on CINS548.slack.com!
+If you have a feature request, you can ping me at matt@cins548.slack.com!
 Happy hacking!